 Industrial processes everywhere are facing the challenges of aging equipment.
-Field Programmable Gate Array (FPGA) based control systems are being adopted to replace aging hardware, increasing performance, reducing power consumption, and increasing flexibility.
+FPGA-based control systems are being adopted to replace aging hardware, increasing performance, reducing power consumption, and increasing flexibility.
 However, safety critical applications must still meet regulatory requirements, including formal verification.
 We propose a methodology for the verification of FPGA designs in Bluespec SystemVerilog (BSV) [1] using the Prototype Verification System (PVS) [2].
 We show that logical models mechanically extracted from BSV designs may demonstrate consistency between the original BSV description and formal requirements specifications.
 Model extraction is performed automatically by a translation tool.
-A case study of our proposed method is presented.
+A case study of our proposed method are presented.

-Preliminary information will be presented in §II.
-In §III we describe our translation algorithm.
-We describe the proof process in §IV, including the use of tabular specifications to automatically generate proof sub-goals.
-We present our translation tool BAPIP (Bluespec And PVS Interlanguage Processor) in §V, and discuss its structure, extensibility and applicability.
-We present our case study in §VI, examining a successfully verified FPGA based PLC function block.
-Finally, we discuss related research in §gVII and future work in §VIII.
+Preliminary information will be presented in §2.
+In §3 we describe our translation algorithm.
+We describe the proof process in §4, including the use of tabular specifications to automatically generate proof sub-goals.
+We present our translation tool BAPIP (Bluespec And PVS Interlanguage Processor) in §5, and discuss its structure, extensibility and applicability.
+We present our case study in §6, examining a successfully verified FPGA based PLC function block.
+Finally, we discuss related research in §7 and future work in §8.